Upgrade your website with cohesive IM and Live Chat strengths

 In banks and financial institutions, contextual data can be used to identify behavioral patterns and gauge customer loyalty, which they can then use to improve customer relationships.

 The data collected can also be used to create bespoke financial solutions specifically tailored to meet the needs of every customer.
-For banks and financial institutions, their most valuable sources of contextual customer data are their help desks and CRM (customer relationship management) tool.
+For banks and financial institutions, their most valuable sources of contextual customer data are their help desks and CRM (customer relationship management) tools.

 While banks can use CRMs to track contact details, location, social media activity, and purchasing preferences of the customer, helpdesks or customer service software can be used to track their post-purchase interactions and their support requests.

 Many help desk tools come with built-in analytics suites that can help you keep track of all your customer service KPIs without having to invest in another tool to track them.
-Every information can then be used to piece together a 360-degree view of the customer.
+All information can then be used to piece together a 360-degree view of the customer.

 Furthermore, these customer profiles can help you tailor your financial products, upsell, cross-sell, create targeted marketing campaigns, and even design loyalty programs/provide preferential customer service.

-3 Examples of Excellent Customer Service in Banking
+7 Examples of Excellent Customer Service in Banking

 Technology is rapidly changing the way we work, communicate, and bank.
-Those who are steering the ship understand the importance of not only better meeting consumers where they are today, but also planning ahead to proactively address new needs in the future.
+Those who are steering the ship understand the importance of not only better meeting consumers where they are today but also planning ahead to proactively address new needs in the future.

-The below mentioned financial service leaders are freeing up members of the team to deliver higher levels of service and tailor offers to make banking more personal.
+The below-mentioned financial service leaders are freeing up members of the team to deliver higher levels of service and tailor offers to make banking more personal.

 1. Navy Federal Credit Union – Delivering effective omnichannel experiences